 complicated like it targets these animals in this way, but not those animals in that way, meaning there isn’t some one-size-fits-all liberation solution for animals.

-how some species of animals experience speciesism is going to connect and intersect with other oppressions very, very differently than other species of animals.
+how some species of animals experience speciesism is going to connect and intersect with other oppressions very, very different than other species of animals.

-so the take-away with this is to stop making generalizations that treat all issues of oppression against animals as the same or requiring the same solutions. framing species-based violence as an issue that harms all animals equally and identically results in erasing the lived experiences of many individual non-humyns.
+so the takeaway with this is to stop making generalizations that treat all issues of oppression against animals as the same or require the same solutions. framing species-based violence as an issue that harms all animals equally and identically results in erasing the lived experiences of many individual non-humans.

 when advocacy is corrupted with other oppressions